This page combines explanations written by Gary Wong, W6GSW and Oliver Dully, K6OLI and was edited by John Aboud, KK6ZVQ.

 Free parking available off-campus.
 (The Huntington structure charges.)

-Many other exam opportunities are available almost every weekend (and some weekdays) in the Los Angeles area.
+Other in-person exam opportunities may be available in the Los Angeles area.
 You can search for upcoming license exam sessions on the ARRL’s website.

 You can prepare for the test either by studying independently or by taking an in-person class.